 So I was thinking about that.
 The characters don’t feel evil.
 It feels like everyone is trying their best, even Maggie’s father.
 They don’t have the tools to deal with the situation rather than just being evil or ignorant.

-Talking about through a modern lens, there are some people who commented on that the Maggie character feels quite modern.
+Talking about through a modern lens, some people commented that the Maggie character feels quite modern.
 Was that intentional because that’s not necessarily a flaw.
 It could work as an anachronism or something.

 No, not at all, I would say.

 No, but that’s the thing.
-I have made those sorts of movies in the past which feel like it’s real life.
-So this is a balance and the way we shot it was also a balance of those things Obviously it’s in black-and-white and a lot of our framing and lens choices reflect older films, but we use some modern tools that movies didn’t use back then to try to meld those things.
+I have made those sorts of movies in the past that feel like it’s real life.
+So this is a balance, and the way we shot it was also a balance of those things.
+Obviously, it’s in black-and-white, and a lot of our framing and lens choices reflect older films, but we use some modern tools that movies didn’t use back then to try to meld those things.